 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Bring a large pot of water to a boil.
-Cook the noodles according to package directions, about 5-6 minutes.
+Cook the noodles according to package directions, about 5 to 6 minutes.
 Drain and rinse the noodles, then transfer to a large bowl.

 Wash the spinach leaves, then remove any tough stems.
 Place a small amount of water in a 4-quart saucepan set over medium heat.
-Add the spinach and cook for 8-10 minutes, or until the spinach is tender.
+Add the spinach and cook for 8 to 10 minutes, or until the spinach is tender.
 Drain well, chop the spinach, and add to the noodles.

 While stirring, add the eggs, oil, and salt.
 Mix well.
 Pour the noodle mixture into the prepared baking dish.
 Bake in the preheated oven for 35 to 45 minutes, or until kugel is firm, the top of the noodles have started to brown, and a tester inserted in the center comes out clean.

 - Instead of using regular spinach, opt for prewashed baby spinach.
 You won't have to remove any tough stems, and you can choose to chop it or not because once they're cooked, the leaves have very little volume.
 You can even use frozen, chopped spinach if that's what you've got on hand

 - To retain nutrients and add flavor, skip the simmer, and sauté the fresh or frozen spinach in a large chef's pan with a little olive oil and garlic instead.